Several Different Electronic Visit Verification Methods Ensure Compliance with the 21st Century Cures Act

 - Directions to the next visit via embedded maps and routing

 - Free text visit notes

 - Individual work schedule going two weeks out

 Fixed Visit Verification

 Providers in rural areas may be looking for a “lower-tech” solution.
 That’s where Fixed Visit Verification (FVV) comes in.
 FVV is a small, discrete device registered to the client and then affixed in his/her home.
 When caregivers arrive at the client’s home, they write down a six-digit code provided by the FVV device, and then they start the visit.
 Once the visit is complete, the caregiver will write down a new six-digit code from the same device (note, this number displays electronically, and automatically changes every sixty seconds).
 Both codes will be logged into Sandata’s EVV software once the caregiver has access to a phone.

 While visit verification is a highly important step in the fraud prevention process, efficiency in other areas can be equally vital to ensure caregivers have adequate time to provide the quality care in the home that your clients deserve.

 Additional EVV features include Speaker Verification and No Show Alerts.
-Speaker Verification takes fraud prevention one step further by using a caregiver’s voice biometrically as his/her password when checking in or out of a visit.
+Speaker Verification takes fraud prevention one step further by confirming a caregiver’s voice biometrically as his/her password when checking in or out of a visit.
 This feature helps to prevent the wrong employee, or even the client, from fraudulently verifying visits.
 No Show Alerts are messages automated to the agency when a caregiver is more than 15 minutes late, for example, to his/her scheduled visit.
-Such timely alerting allows the the office staff the opportunity to secure another caregiver, in many cases before it’s too late.
+Such timely alerting allows the office staff the opportunity to secure another caregiver, in many cases before it’s too late.